-- Kick one leg back behind you with your knee bend at a 90-degree angle, rotating your foot slightly away from your body.
+- Kick your right leg back behind you with your knee bend at a 90-degree angle, rotating your foot slightly away from your body.
 Raise your leg toward the ceiling and squeeze your glutes at the top of the motion.

 - Keeping your back flat, lower your leg back to the starting position.
 Once you complete all the reps on one leg, repeat on the other.

-You can make this exercise more challenging by using either the cable machine, resistance loop or an ankle weight.
+You can make this exercise more challenging by using either the cable machine or resistance band.
 From this position, you can also do fire hydrants (knee starts on the floor then lifts out to the side).